Longhorn Network: Sports

 The first live sports event broadcast on the network aired on the date of its launch, the women's volleyball team's 2011 season opener against the Pepperdine Waves.
 The first live football game telecast on the network aired on September 3, 2011, in which the Longhorns played against the Rice Owls.
 The Longhorn Network would expand its sports coverage to include five UTSA Roadrunners football games to its schedule for sister campus University of Texas at San Antonio's inaugural football season, the first of which aired on September 10, 2011.
 The majority of the live events are handled by the Longhorn Network Operations department, which manages the crew that sets up the equipment used to air the event.
 Over 200 live events were managed by this department during the 2011–12 school year.

-Longhorn Network simulcast featured groups coverage of the 2015 Open Championship, which featured University of Texas alumni Jordan Spieth.
+In 2015, Longhorn Network simulcast featured groups coverage of the Open Championship, which featured University of Texas golf alumnus Jordan Spieth.
+It also broadcast 44 hours of coverage from the 2015 Pan American Games in Toronto.

 In February 2018, the network began to produce and carry coverage of women's softball games at UT's McCombs Field where the university mainly served as a host school for neutral-site series and games between northern teams (southern schools and domes regularly host the programs of northern schools in baseball and softball during the winter), allowing the schools to have full coverage of their games without having to take on additional travel and production costs for broadcasting their games.

 Controversies

 High school football

 From the initial announcement of the Longhorn Network, ESPN had made it known that it desired to broadcast up to 18 high school football games per season.
-The idea was a cause for concern among other Big 12 schools.